 Idaho school districts must adopt policies on harassment, intimidation, and bullying.
 School district policies must contain key policy and procedural elements, including, but not limited to:

-- Consequences that may include, but are not limited to, referral to counseling, diversion, use of juvenile specialty courts, restorative practices, on-site suspension and expulsion for any student who commits an act of bullying, intimidation, harassment, violence or threats of violence;
+- Disciplinary consequences that may include, but are not limited to, referral to counseling, diversion, use of juvenile specialty courts, restorative practices, on-site suspension and expulsion for any student who commits an act of bullying, intimidation, harassment, violence, or threats of violence;

 - Procedures for reporting, including designation of a person to whom bullying reports are to be made; and